qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/defining_properties.rst

 As an alternative to the ``init`` key you could set the init value of the property by calling an initializing function ``this.initMyProperty(value)`` in the constructor.
 See below for details.
 </note>

-Please also have a look at the <Properties Quickref|Quick Reference>.
+Please also have a look at the :doc:`Quick Reference <Properties Quickref>`.

 Working with the property value
 ===============================